amaaxn/Learnium/README.md

-# 📘 Study Coach
+# 📘 Learnium
 ### AI-Powered Personalized Study Planner

-Study Coach is a full-stack web application that helps students organize courses, parse syllabi, and automatically generate personalized study plans using AI.
+Learnium is a full-stack web application that helps students organize courses, parse syllabi, and automatically generate personalized study plans using AI.
+This intelligent study coach adapts to your learning style and creates optimized study schedules tailored to your academic needs.

 Built with: